ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    New BNF::

-     topdecl ::= ... | 'module' [ modid ] [ exports ] 'where' decls
+     topdecl ::= ... | 'module' [ 'qualified' ] [ modid ] [ exports ] 'where' decls

-   It is an error to specify a non-empty export list, omit a module's name, and not include the ``import`` keyword.
-(Anonymous modules without an non-empty export list but without the ``import`` keyword are still useful as a way of declaring instances that use local definitions.)
+   It is an error to omit a module's name and include the ``qualified`` keyword, unless there is also an empty export list.
+   (Anonymous qualified modules with an empty export list but are still useful as a way of declaring instances that use local definitions.)

 #.
 A module import can be preceded by the keyword ``import``::